LD-ZNet: A Latent Diffusion Approach for Text-Based Image Segmentation: Text-Based Image Segmentation

 \section{Text-Based Image Segmentation}

-In this supplementary work, we illustrate some more qualitative text-based image segmentation results using the proposed LD-$Z$Net model on a diverse set of images.
-Specifically, we focus on segmenting and localizing 1) objects in AI-generated images from the AIGI dataset 2) objects described by their attributes and 3) multiple different things and stuff in a scene.
+In this supplementary work, we illustrate some more qualitative text-based image segmentation results using the proposed LD-ZNet model on a diverse set of images.
+Specifically, we focus on segmenting and localizing 1) objects described by their attributes 2) objects in AI-generated images from the AIGI dataset and 3) multiple different things and stuff in a scene.
 We also perform a visual comparison with the RGBNet baseline on a diverse set of images, including examples from the PhraseCut test dataset.